-As you may know, our financial situation could not be more desperate.
+This comes at a time when our financial situation could not be more desperate.
 We were unable to print the newspaper last month.
 Even now, we are having to combine the September and October issues.

-I hope you will notice that our articles are shorter and to the point-as we attempt to squeeze all the news into the 20 pages that we can afford to print and mail out.
+Can you help us?
+I hope you will notice that our articles are shorter and to the point - as we attempt to squeeze all the news into the 20 pages that we can afford to print and mail out.